-Hope refers to the positive expectation children have toward the attainment of a future oriented goal.
-Research has emerged indicating Hope as a positive influence on overall health and wellbeing (cf. Hellman & Gwinn, 2017).
-Snyder (2000) described hope as a cognitive-based motivational theory in which children learn to create strategies as a means to attain their desired goals.
+Hope theory refers to the cognitive process that individuals experience when pursuing the attainment of a future oriented goal.
+Research has emerged indicating Hope as a positive influence on overall health and wellbeing (Hellman & Gwinn, 2017).
+Snyder (2000) described hope as a cognitivebased motivational theory in which children learn to create strategies as a means to attain their desired goals.
 Hope theory has two fundamental cognitive processes termed "pathways" and "agency."
 Pathway thought processes are the mental strategies or road maps toward goal attainment.
 In this process, children consider various pathways to their goals.
-Once viable pathways are formed, the hopeful child is able to conceive of potential barriers and develop strategies to overcome the barriers or choose an alternative pathway.
+Once viable pathways are formed, the hopeful child can conceive of potential barriers and develop strategies to overcome the barriers or choose an alternative pathway.
 Agency thinking refers to the willpower or mental energy the child can direct and sustain toward their goal pursuits.
-Hopeful children are able to exert mental energy to their pathways and persevere by self-regulating their thoughts, emotions and behaviors toward their desirable goal.
+Hopeful children can exert mental energy to their pathways and persevere by self-regulating their thoughts, emotions and behaviors toward their desirable goal.
 Encouraging hope in children has positive physical, academic, and social benefits (Sheehan & Rall, 2011).